 We haven't even scratched the surface of possible mechanisms in such a space.
 It is that vast.
 Therefore, we'll take a step back and look at:

 the most successful mechanisms designed at the advent of online commerce

 the incredible power of narrative and how it is used to both shape and challenge the incentive structures which support power

 the worlds designed for computer games illuminate what prosocial mechanism design looks like and how it can be used to encourage better relationships and guard against toxicity and loneliness in our social systems

 Designing algorithms is nothing new.
 So, before we get all New Age crypto-economic, let's turn to two of the most successful mechanisms designed in modern history: one business from just before the internet, and one which was birthed as a result of it.
 This week, we're traveling deep into the fractal forests, and there are miles to go before we sleep.

 How does this fit into Kernel?¶

-This essay has been selected to show how critical incentives are, especially in the age of internet businesses and the unbounded search spaces over which they operate.
-Before writing effective economic code owned by no-one which benefits everyone, we have to understand the most successful mechanisms designed so far so that we can mimic their best parts and understand where they can actually be improved.
-Seeing how algorithms, platforms and incentives operate together will allow us to think more carefully about how to program our societies sustainably.Brief¶
+This brief is based on an essay by Zack Kanter which is about the history of Amazon and how Jeff Bezos turned it into such a successful internet platform.
+Zack shows clearly how critical incentives are, especially in the age of internet businesses and the unbounded digital spaces over which they operate.
+Before writing effective economic code owned by no-one which benefits everyone, we would do well to understand the most successful mechanisms designed so far, so that we can mimic their best parts and understand where they can actually be improved.
+Seeing how algorithms, platforms, and incentives operate together will allow us to think more carefully about how to program our societies sustainably.Brief¶

 Zack Kanter explores what Amazon actually is by beginning with the business it first modeled itself on: Walmart.
 In order to understand the most successful commercial mechanism produced on and by the internet, we need to understand its retail analogue.